KevalSha5/ThreeSmasher/README.md

 1) Download and install Unity: https://unity3d.com/get-unity/download (This will take a while)
 2) Import this game
-3) In the project files, navigate to "Scenes" and double click on "Main"
+3) In the project files, navigate to "Scenes" and double click on "Main
 4) Hit play at the top